Fighting Fentanyl Part 3: Overdose Deaths for Black Males on the Rise

 In the past five years, progress has been made with overall numbers cut nearly in half.
 It is a different story, however, in the Miami Valley’s Black communities.

-Kier Smiley say the slippery slope of addiction was “black ice all the way down.”
+Kier Smiley says the slippery slope of addiction was “black ice all the way down.”

 He remembers the first time he used.
 “The first pickup was around 12, smoking a little pot with my friends and things of that nature.”